AMReX-Codes/amrex-parser/README.md

 ## Installation

-There two ways to install amrexpr.
+There two ways to install `amrexpr`.
+A simple example demonstrating the use of `libamrexpr` is available at `amrexpr/Tutorials/libamrexpr`.

 ### Option 1: Using GNU Make